helm/community/proposals/proposal-0001.md

 A proposal can also be "rejected".
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.

+Feature and Informational proposals require at least 2 approvals from project maintainers.
+Process proposals require at least 2 approvals from Helm org maintainers.

 When a proposal is accepted or rejected, the proposal should be updated accordingly by updating the `status` field, and a link to any relevant information should be provided in the introduction.